Cryptopians/cryptopians-notififer/README.md

 pip install -r requirements.txt
 ```

-Install (cryptopians-notififer, a.k.a. cn):
+Install (cryptopians-notifier, a.k.a. cn):

 ```
 pip install -e .
 ```

-Or run these steps with at once with `make`.
+Or run these steps at once with `make`.

 ## Usage